Direct Line car insurance review

 What type of Direct Line car insurance policies are on offer?

-The company offers the two basic polices of comprehensive and third party, fire and theft.
+The company offers two polices: comprehensive, and third party, fire and theft.

-They don’t offer the most basic type of insurance, which is third party, without the fire and theft.
+Direct Line don’t offer the most basic type of insurance policy: third party without the fire and theft.

 Of course, whatever policy you take out can be tailored to your needs with a range of optional add ons.